demisto/content-docs/content-repo/extra-docs/articles/minemeld-migration.md

 ## Office 365 Feed Example

-Let's say we wanted to migrate this sample Office 365 node shown from a MineMeld configuration,
+Let's say we wanted to migrate this sample Office 365 node shown in a MineMeld configuration,
 ```
   allow-multi_o365-worldwide-any:
     inputs: []
     output: true
     prototype: o365-api.worldwide-any
 ```
-There is a node named `allow-multi_o365-worldwide-any`, which uses the prototype `o365-api.worldwide-any`.
+There is a node named `allow-multi_o365-worldwide-any` that uses the prototype `o365-api.worldwide-any`.
 The `o365-api` prototypes appear in the AutoFocus-hosted MineMeld UI.

 ![](../../../docs/doc_imgs/tutorials/tut-minemeld-migration/mm-o365-prototypes.png)

-When we click on the `o365-api.worldwide-any` prototype, we are presented with additional details.
-The attributes we need to configure an instance of the Cortex XSOAR Office 365 Feed integration are under the `config` key.
+When we click the `o365-api.worldwide-any` prototype, we are presented with additional details.
+The attributes we need to configure for an instance of the Cortex XSOAR Office 365 Feed integration are under the `config` key.

 ![](../../../docs/doc_imgs/tutorials/tut-minemeld-migration/mm-o365-worldwide-any-prototype.png)

 Alternatively, we can also find all of this information in the MineMeld GitHub repository.
 You can find all out-of-the-box prototypes in the [MineMeld repository on GitHub](https://github.com/PaloAltoNetworks/minemeld-node-prototypes/tree/master/prototypes).
 In this repository are the files for all MineMeld prototypes.
-Since the prototype in our example begins with the prefix `o365-api`, we know the prototype we are looking for can be found in the [o365-api.yml](https://github.com/PaloAltoNetworks/minemeld-node-prototypes/blob/master/prototypes/o365-api.yml) YAML file.
-In this file, if we look under the `prototypes` key for `worldwide-any`, we find the following,
+Since the prototype in our example begins with the prefix `o365-api`, we know the prototype we are looking for can be found in the [o365-api.yml](https://github.com/PaloAltoNetworks/minemeld-node-prototypes/blob/master/prototypes/o365-api.yml) file.
+In this file, if we look under the `prototypes` key for `worldwide-any`, we see the following,
 ```
     worldwide-any:
         author: MineMeld Core Team